metafates/schema/README.md

 As you can see, it's ~40-100% performance slowdown when using validation.
 The reason for it is that validation requires iterating over all unmarshalled fields and validate required and optional fields.
 There's a room for improvement!

+This benchmark does not consider performance of the validators itself.
+Only the overhead of recursive fields iteration.
+E.g. email validator can be implemented differently and no matter how would you call it (manually or through this library) its own performance won't change.

+But validators (especially builtin) should also be fast, I'll add a separate benchmarks for validators.

 ## TODO

 - [ ] Better documentation
 - [ ] More tests
 - [ ] Improve performance.
 It should not be a bottleneck for most usecases, especially for basic CRUD apps.
 Still, there is a room for improvement!
+- [ ] Add benchmarks for validators itself.
+E.g. email validator
 - [ ] More validation types as seen in https://github.com/go-playground/validator